 Students are required to apply for available positions of interest via the jobs link which is located on the Work4SU Canvas Organization page.

 Once your application is submitted, it is up to the supervisor of that position to extend the job offer.
 Students are encouraged to complete their paperwork for hire after applying to jobs to expedite the process.

 Once a job offer is accepted and all paperwork for hire is completed the student will be hired by the University and therefore eligible to begin working.

-What documentation will I need in order to be hired for my work study job?
+What documentation will I need in order to be hired for my work study student employment position?

 You will be required to complete the I-9 Employment Eligibility Form and provide original identification documents as listed on the I-9 Acceptable Documents Form.
-In addition, you will be required to complete a Federal Tax Form, Virginia State Tax Form and Direct Deposit Form.
+In addition, you will be required to complete a Work Study Student Employment Contract, Federal Tax Form, Virginia State Tax Form and Direct Deposit Form.
 The forms are available on the Work4SU Canvas Organization with instructions for completion.

 For my I-9 Form, are copies of my ID’s acceptable?